 Utility Bill Supported: Water and Sewer Revenue Bonds and Municipal Drainage Revenue Bonds

-The City of Plano issued Water and Sewer Revenue bonds in 2016 to support the construction of four major sewer system projects and issued Municipal Drainage Revenue bonds for design and construction of drainage improvements and erosion control projects in 2017.
+The City of Plano issued Water and Sewer Revenue bonds in 2018 to support a system wide water meter replacement program and issued Municipal Drainage Revenue bonds for design and construction of drainage improvements and erosion control projects in 2017.
 Revenue bonds are repaid from utility system revenues, which are paid by utility customers through their monthly or quarterly bills - water and sewer rates for Water and Sewer Revenue Bonds and drainage fees for Municipal Drainage Revenue Bonds.